The Truth About Chrome 62’s ‘Not Secure’ Warning

 A Warning from Google

 To advance their plan to migrate all HTTP sites to HTTPS, Google issued another warning.
-This warning says sites containing non-sensitive information like forms, login fields and input sections in HTTP sites are “Not Secure”.
-This took effect on October 2017.
+[This warning says sites containing non-sensitive information like forms, login fields and input sections in HTTP sites are “Not Secure”.]
+This warning This took effect on October 2017.
 This will apply to Incognito mode.
 Notably, this badge will not show up in the address bar until users begin entering information into a field.

 At this point, you might wonder: Why all the fuss about HTTP and HTTPS?